Piazza Esedra original

 Valle di Pompei, Stazione della ferrovia elettrica.
 Undated photo.
 Courtesy of Rick Bauer.

 Pompeii.
 1905.
-House near entrance, with wording below.
+House buried in lava, with wording below.
 Photo courtesy of Rick Bauer.

 Pompeii.
 1905.